How Much Does it Cost to Build a Horse Barn?

 These prices are for the building package only (framing, roofing & siding), you also will need to factor in approx. $4-8/sq ft for a 4" foundation.

 Although material costs for pole barns and pre-engineered metal barns are similar, consider the following advantages matal construction has to offer:

-The total cost of a barn is determined by the cost for materials and labor.
-In terms of labor, hiring a general contractor to build a barn is one of the most expensive options.
-Paying a contractor and construction crew will make the cost of labor a large percentage of the total cost of the barn.
-By eliminating the need for a general contractor, you can significantly reduce the cost of a barn.
+The total cost of a barn is determined by the cost of materials and labor.
+In terms of labor, hiring a general contractor to build a barn is one of the most expensive options (typically $6-$12/ sq ft).
+Paying a contractor and construction crew can almost double the overall price.

 Steel is one of the most durable and safe materials for constructions, offering resistance to hurricanes, fires and earthquakes.
 Steel is also resistant to conditions that can seriously damage wood, including pests, rot and mold.
 The durability of steel translates to savings in insurance costs.
 In addition to savings in construction, materials and insurance costs, metal barns can offer savings in maintenance and upkeep for many years to come.

 The average price of a steel barn will depend on the size you need and the style of building that you choose.
 Barns are available in both the straight wall system as well as the arched (or Quonset) style.